Note: I get commissions for purchases made through links in this post.

 The laser in the Victory RF is unusual in another regard.
 Quoting Zeiss again: “Unlike other systems with a third laser eye, the Victory RF has a fully integrated laser system, which means it can always be adjusted with precision, even in the face of severe shaking.”

 The software inside the unit contains the Zeiss ballistic information system (BIS®).
 To give you the holdover point, it uses a ballistic curve, the caliber class of your ammunition, and the target distance to calculate the proper correction so you can zero in on your target accurately.

 You can also choose whether you want 100 meter zeroing or GEE (a German acronym meaning most favorable zeroing range).

 The function buttons let you quickly get to settings such as BIS, the ballistics program, and units of measurement, which can be meters and centimeters or yards and inches.

 What’s the Verdict on the Zeiss Victory RF Binoculars?

 Make no mistake, these are not inexpensive rangefinding binoculars.
 That said, you will get a top of the line unit that should last forever.
-If these sound like what you’ve been looking for, check them out here…www.telescope.com for more great options.
+If these sound like what you’ve been looking for, click one of the buttons above based on the power and size you want.Visit www.telescope.com for more great options.